Investing Basics: What is Impact Investing?

 The Social Stock Exchange was established in London in 2013, with a mission to create an efficient, universally accessible marketplace where impact investors and impact businesses of all sizes can come together.
-Tomas Carruthers gives an overview of what Impact Investing is and why it’s now growing in popularity so rapidly
+Tomas Carruthers gives an overview of what Impact Investing is and why it grew rapidly in poularity

 Impact investing is a dual mandate approach to investment.
 Impact investors don’t just want a financial return from the businesses that they invest in, they want to see a positive social impact too; think the complete opposite to the type of investing that caused the near cataclysmic credit crisis.